• Skip to primary navigation

 Jump to Recipe

-Soaked almonds are also known as activated almonds and have been enjoyed by most Middle Eastern people since ancient times.
+Soaked almonds, also known as activated almonds, have been cherished by Middle Eastern people since ancient times.
+A whole foods snack that provides an easy way to curb cravings at any time of the day.

 soaked almonds in a bowl